Frank5005/vinnare-back/docs/docs/features.md

 - **Testing**: Moq and xUnit
 - **Security**: JWT authentication, password hashing with salt and pepper

+## Tech features
+- Cloud (aws) deployment of both servers and databases
+- Automated deployment of aplication using [ci-cd](./code/ci_cd.md)
+- Monitoring using aspire dashboard
+- over 85% code coverage
+- In-memory caching using the write through strategy
+- SSL certificates (autosigned)
+- Proxy (nginx) for redireccion and serving those certificates
+- Docker compose to handle multiple containers

 ## Integrations

 - **Initial Data Load**: Fetches test data from FakeStore API for development and testing purposes.

-## Future Enhancements

-- Scalability improvements (caching, performance optimization)
-- Additional third-party integrations (payment gateways, analytics)
-- Enhanced admin dashboard for better control and monitoring